merkelmarrow/group6-oscilloscope/notes.md

 - No need for a low pass filter at ~1 Hz.
 Since the signal is very slow, we don't need high-speed sampling.
 Simple polling (ie. analogRead()) should work fine.

-- MDOB128064BV-WS module takes 5V power and uses SPI.
+- MDOB128064BV-WS (calling it disp from now) module takes 5V power and uses SPI.

+Here are what the different pins do:

+1. VCC: power supply (5V).
+2. GND: ground.
+3. MOSI (aka D1): data from microcontroller to disp.
+4. SCK (aka CLK, D0): serial clock, signal for synchronising data.
+5. CS (aka SS): selects the active SPI device (not relevant to us because we're only using one SPI "slave" device, ie the disp).
+6. DC: used to differentiate between command and data bytes.
+7. RST: resets the display (active LOW).

+On the Arduino, MOSI is pin 11 and SCK is 13, the rest are configurable.